Water Walker vs. the Endless Pools® Underwater Treadmill

 The Water Walker doubles as a spa, with warm-water hydrotherapy jets.
 According to the official website, it can also be used as a "body shower."

-The Endless Pool also lets you swim in place.
+The Endless Pools Original Series also lets you swim in place.
 The Endless Pools swim current has dozens of settings and can be adjusted for every level of swimmer, from beginners to Olympians.
 And as our customers routinely demonstrate, the Endless Pool can also serve as a destination for relaxation and family fun, just like a traditional pool.

 Of the two, the Water Walker has a slightly faster top speed of 6.8 miles per hour.
 While the Underwater Treadmill has an official top speed of 5.5 mph, you can increase resistance by turning on the Endless Pools swim current.
 By walking or running into the variable-speed current, you can simulate a faster speed while getting as demanding a core workout as you choose.